 Test Method Associated Limitations Clotted samples will not be analysed Sample volume is critical, and underfilled samples will not be processed Lipaemic samples may not meet expected turnaround times due to the testing methodology used within the laboratory.
 Trisodium citrate samples received from patients who have a haematocrit greater than 55% may demonstrate spuriously prolonged PT and APTT results.
-The laboratory will contact the requestor requesting that a sample is taken with a bottle provided by the laboratory Coagulation Tests Many commonly administered drugs may affect the results obtained in prothrombin time testing (PT/ INR, APTT, Fibrinogen and D-dimers) According to the manufacturer of ORBACTIV, the drug oritavancin has been shown to artificially prolong PT and INR for up to 24 hours.
+The laboratory will contact the requestor requesting that a sample is taken with a bottle provided by the laboratory Coagulation Many commonly administered drugs may affect the results obtained in prothrombin time testing Tests (PT/ INR, APTT, Fibrinogen and D-dimers) According to the manufacturer of ORBACTIV, the drug oritavancin has been shown to artificially prolong PT and INR for up to 24 hours.
 The monitoring of the anticoagulation effect of warfarin may be unreliable for up to 24 hours after an ORBACTIV dose.
 Patients on unfractionated heparin must have the sample tested within 1.5hrs after sample taking.
 Failure to adhere to this limitation will result in falsely reduced APTT values.
 Heparin contamination will result in prolonged APTT and fibrinogen results.
 D-dimer samples must be less than 4 hours old from the time of sample taking.
 Submission by external locations must inform the laboratory in advance.
 Presence of Rheumatoid arthritis factor may result in falsely elevated D-dimer results.

 Test Method Associated Limitations Clotted samples will not be analysed.
 FBC Sample deteriorates over time resulting in the degradation of the white cells; therefore, a differential white cell count will not be provided on samples greater than 48 hours old.
 Sample greater than 72 hours old will only have the Hb reported.
 Lipaemic samples will result in falsely reduced Hb levels.
-ESR The manual ESR should be performed within 4 hours of phlebotomy.
-Leaving the sample at room temperature for more than 4 hours may cause the red cells to become spherical and inhibit rouleaux formation resulting in false low ESR Sickle Cell anaemia, Hb CC and spherocytosis cause a falsely reduced ESR result.
-The presence of anaemia invalidates the ESR as a tool for monitoring disease process since anaemia itself increases the ESR.
-Infectious 10-20% of adults and 50% of children <4 years do not produce the Mononucleosis heterophile antibody tested for and will result in a false negative Screen Malaria Screen result.
-If clinical suspicion persists an EBV titre should be performed Positive rheumatoid factor (Rf) titres may produce false positive results in the rapid malaria screen that is performed Erythrocytosis, hyperglobulinemia, extreme leukocytosis or hyperlipidemia could result in false positives results.
+Sickle Cell anaemia, Hb CC and spherocytosis cause a falsely reduced ESR ESR result.
+LSN The presence of anaemia invalidates the ESR as a tool for monitoring disease process since anaemia itself increases the ESR.
+Infectious 10-20% of adults and 50% of children <4years do not produce the Mononucleosis heterophile antibody tested for and will result in a false negative Screen result.
+If clinical suspicion persists an EBV titre should be performed Malaria Screen Positive rheumatoid factor (Rf) titres may produce false positive TVIGIGITIA SCI CCII results in the rapid malaria screen that is performed Erythrocytosis, hyperglobulinemia, extreme leukocytosis or hyperlipidemia could result in false positives results.
 False positives or false negatives may occur in patients with severe anaemia (HCT <15%).
 Sickle Screen False negatives may occur in infants under six months of age due to elevated levels of Haemoglobin F. Patients with a recent blood transfusion will not be tested as the transfused blood will interfere with the test methodology.
 Positive results may occur in patients with some rare sickling haemoglobin subtypes such as Haemoglobin C Harlem or Haemoglobin C Georgetown.